Center Field of Gravity’s Third Annual Gravity Award Announcement and Guidelines

 4) All submissions will be judged by the Center Field of Gravity staff and five finalists will be chosen from among them to be published on the website.
 After the winning story is chosen, the runners-up will each receive a $25 consolation prize.

-6) We request exclusive rights for internet publication for a period of six months, along with nonexclusive rights for internet publication thereafter for the five finalists.
-Print, television, movie, and audio rights will all be maintained by the author.
+6) We request exclusive rights for internet publication only for a period of six months, along with nonexclusive rights for internet publication thereafter for the five finalists.
+Print, television, movie, and audio rights will all be maintained by the author and will at no time transfer to us.